chrismcmath/Synctory-Unity-API/README.md

 A plugin to allow the usage of Synctory scripts in Unity

 ##Setup
-After cloning install the dependancies by running these two commands from the root
+Add as a submodule to your Unity project

 ```
-git submodule init
+git add submodule <repo_url> <path/to/desired/folder>
 ```

+After cloning install the dependancies by running

 ```
-git submodule update
+git submodule update --init --recursive
 ```